 Migraine sufferers’ response to light and sound is also a clue.
 It suggests an overactive sensory experience in the central nervous system.
-This is exactly the sort of thing that the ECS would usually correct.
-In addition, the endocannabinoid anandamide is capable of producing serotonin receptor responses that are consistent with the profiles of drugs which have been effective at reducing migraine activity.
+This overactivation is exactly the sort of thing that the ECS would usually regulate and correct.
+In addition, the endocannabinoid anandamide interacts with some serotonin receptors, producing responses that are consistent with the profiles of drugs which have been effective at reducing migraine activity.

 And research is now showing that anandamide plays an important inhibitory role in activating the trigeminovascular system — a system in the human body whose activation and sensitization occur during migraine headaches.
 It could be that reduced levels of natural anandamide would lead to migraines, by allowing for activation of the trigeminovascular system.

 And in fact, this is exactly what researchers are finding.
-In a study that Russo calls “perhaps the strongest evidence of the existence of CED in migraine or any disorder” scientists from the University of Perugia in Italy looked at the anandamide levels in migraine sufferers and found that anandamide levels (along with other endocannabinoids) were significantly lower than in controls.
+In a study that Russo calls “perhaps the strongest evidence of the existence of CED in migraine or any disorder” scientists from the University of Perugia in Italy looked at the anandamide levels in migraine sufferers and found that anandamide levels were significantly lower than in controls.